 Driving a driverless car?
 Startup is working on remote control cars of future

 Driving a driverless car?
-Startup is working on remote control cars of future2 min read .
-Updated: 22 Nov 2021, 02:40 PM IST
+Startup is working on remote control cars of future

 Vay, a startup based in Germany, is exploring the process of teledrivers in their autonomous driving technique where these drivers will control the otherwise remotely controlled car when a hazardous situation arises or the car is unable to navigate properly towards its destination.